 Can undocumented immigrants get car insurance in Texas?

 Yes, but it is difficult.
 Most car insurance companies require their customers to have a valid driver's license.
 This provides insurers insight into their potential customers' driving backgrounds.
 While you can get insurance without a license in Texas, it may be difficult and expensive.

-Can you insure a salvage title car in Texas?
+Can I insure a salvage title car in Texas?